Circle patterns with obtuse exterior intersection angles: Introduction

-There always exist the contact graph and the exterior intersection angles for a circle pattern.
-Conversely, suppose that $G$ is a given graph on $S$ and $\Theta: E\mapsto[0,\,\pi)$ is a function defined in the edge set of $G$.
-Does there exist a circle pattern $\mathcal P$ whose contact graph is $G$ and whose exterior intersection angle function is $\Theta$?
-And if it does, to what extent is the circle pattern unique?
-A celebrated answer to this question is the following Circle Pattern theorem due to Thurston \cite[Chap.
+Given a function $\Theta: E\to[0,\pi)$ defined on the edge set of $\mathcal T$, let us consider the following question: Does there exist a $\mathcal T$-type circle pattern whose exterior intersection angle function is given by $\Theta $?
+If it does, to what extent is the circle pattern unique?
+A celebrated answer to this question is the following Circle Pattern Theorem due to Thurston \cite[Chap.
 13]{Thurston}.